Farnoud-G/MaaSSim/docs/AAMAS-2024/readme.md

-# Modelling the Rise and Fall of Two-sided Markets, Farnoud Ghasemi and Rafal Kucharski
+# Modelling the Rise and Fall of Two-sided Markets
+Farnoud Ghasemi and Rafal Kucharski

 ---